 Our Favorite Splurge Hotel – Maison Bistro & Hotel

-- Be within walking distance to Budapest attractions like Buda Castle and Chain Bridge!
+- Located on the Buda Side, you are within walking distance to Budapest attractions like Buda Castle and Chain Bridge!

 - All your needs are met with free Wifi, free toiletries, aircon and satellite TV!